ojosproject/website/docs/website/members-json.md

 ---
-displayed_sidebar: groupUrl
+displayed_sidebar: softwareWebsite
 unlisted: true
 description: >
-  This walks Developers over the Members JSON Protocol.
+  Learn about what the Members JSON file is and how it's used in the website.
 last_update:
   author: Carlos Valdez
-  date: April 28 2024
+  date: May 21 2024
 ---

 # Members JSON Protocol